drogue-iot/blog.drogue.io/content/2022-08-10-firmware-updates-part-3/index.md

  * Protocol support - any protocol supported by Drogue Cloud (HTTP, MQTT, CoAP, LoRaWAN)
  * Firmware build - building firmware and storing it in a firmware repository.
     * RESTful API for inspecting and triggering builds
- * Management console to inspect firmware build and rollout status for all your Drogue Cloud devices
+ * Management console to inspect firmware build and roll-out status for all your Drogue Cloud devices

 It is built on top of: